 Russia shuts down German media outlet in response to RT block

-To the tense relations that Moscow maintains these days with its neighbors in Western Europe, this incident is now being described as an attack on freedom.
+Amid the tense relations Moscow maintains these days with its neighbors in Western Europe, the incident is now being described as an attack on freedom.

 MORE IN THIS SECTION

-In a decision that many have cataloged as a reckoning of the Russian government, after the Licensing and Supervision Commission (ZAK) took the RT media outlet in Germany off the air for operating under a Serbian license, the Russian Foreign Ministry announced the closure of the Moscow offices of the German broadcaster Deutsche Welle, DW, as well as the revocation of the accreditation of its journalists.
+In a decision that many have called as a reckoning of the Russian government, after the Licensing and Supervision Commission (ZAK) took the RT media outlet in Germany off the air for operating under a Serbian license, the Russian Foreign Ministry announced the closure of the Moscow offices of the German broadcaster Deutsche Welle (DW) as well as the revocation of its journalists' accreditations.

-Likewise, through a statement, they indicated that they would end the satellite and other transmissions of the German network on Russian soil, thus initiating a process to recognize DW as a "foreign media outlet that performs the functions of a foreign agent."
+Through a statement, the ministry also indicated that it would end the satellite and other transmissions of the German network on Russian soil, initiating a process that recognizes DW as a "foreign media outlet that performs the functions of a foreign agent."

-As an attack on freedom of expression and the press, Moscow had described the ban by regulatory bodies in Germany on the programming of the Russian state broadcaster RT, so those involved in these actions will be prohibited from entering Russia.

 DW's Moscow bureau chief Juri Rescheto says the decision to shut down the Russia office was "a great surprise."
 The Russian Foreign Ministry told him to close the bureau by tomorrow morning. pic.twitter.com/oIKZHKB3QD— DW News (@dwnews) February 3, 2022